• Skip to primary navigation

 Vanilla Sheet Cake

-Topped with my favorite whipped buttercream frosting, this recipe can be made in three different pan sizes - even as a layer cake!
+Topped with my favorite whipped buttercream frosting, this recipe can be made in two different sheet pan sizes!
 It makes the perfect classic birthday cake.

 Prep Time20 minutes minutes